padajar/padajar.github.io/_pages/economics.md

 Massachusetts Institute of Technology
 : *PhD in Economics, 2021–*
 : *NSF Graduate Research Fellow, 2021–2026*
-: As year number four starts, I think I’ve finally started to hit my stride in terms of having ideas I think are interesting and I’m excited to work on.
-Excited to have a year off of teaching (despite how much I like teaching) to see what can come of it all.
-We’ll see if I can figure out this whole “research prioritizing” thing, coming up with ideas, and seeing ideas through to completion.
+: As I look forward into year 5 of grad school (how has it been so long already), I‘m excited to see where research takes me.
+I think I have a better idea of a) what projects I can work on, b) the direction they can go, and c) what I need to do to get there.
+The only problem is the actual getting there.
+We’ll see how well that journey goes.

 Massachusetts Institute of Technology
 : *SB in Mathematical Economics, 2017–2021*